OlgaCarvalho/beautiful-jekyll/_posts/2021-10-12-concepts-you-need-to-know-when-starting-a-SOC-job.md

 ---
 layout: post
-title: Concepts you need to known when starting on a SOC
+title: Concepts you need to know when starting on a SOC
-subtitle:
+subtitle: A list of known acronyms in the security field
 tags: [incident analysis, incident response]
 comments: true
 ---